Princess Mononoke: The Story

 The English dubbed version of this Japanese language film is thoughtfully done.
 As compared to strangely dubbed (Imagine fist against open palm and a single repeated keyword - "Master!") kung fu movies, there are no awkward exaggerated dubbing transitions here.

-The two hour plus running time never feels a stretch, a movie I love returning to for that once-a-year-view-it-intently watch.
+The two hour plus running time never feels like a stretch.
+Princess Mononoke is a movie I love returning to for that once-a-year-view-it-intently watch.